escuccim/mammography-models/ReadMe.md

 4. Benign Mass
 5. Malignant Mass

-As previous work [1] has already dealt with classifying pre-identified abnormalities, we focused on classifying images as normal or abnormal with the expectation of retraining the model to classify by all five labels once satisfactory performance was achieved.
+As previous work [1] has already dealt with classifying pre-identified abnormalities, we focused on classifying images as normal or abnormal.

+When classifying into all five categories, the predictions were also "collapsed" into binary normal/abnormal in order to measure the precision and recall.

 ### ConvNet Architecture
 Our first thought was to train existing ConvNets, such as VGG or Inception, on this dataset.
-However a lack of computational resources combined with the slow speed of training made it impractical to do this.
-The scans also contain much less feature variance than the ImageNet images these ConvNets were designed for, and we were concerned that the large size of these models might lead to overfitting.
+However a lack of computational resources made this impractical.

+The features of medical scans are very different from the features of ImageNet images used to train these ConvNets and we were concerned that the large size of these models might lead to overfitting.
 For these reasons we decided to design our own architecture specifically for this task, attempting to keep the models as simple as possible.

 We started with a simple model based on VGG, consisting of stacked 3x3 convolutional layers alternating with max pools followed by fully connected layers.
 This architecture was iteratively improved, with each iteration changing only one aspect in the architecture and then being evaluated.
 Techniques evaluated include Inception-style branches [16, 17, 18] and residual connections [19].